The NEW Whale Beerfest adds a great reason celebrating region’s craft

 Operating hours: Weekdays: 07:30a - 04:30pm; Saturdays: 08:00 - noon

 The Krom River Trail in the Limietberg Nature Reserve makes up a five-hour hike, so come prepared.
 You'll have to walk about 2,5km from the starting point to reach the first waterfall - don't stop here: the second waterfall is where the fun happens with its large plunge pool.
-Pack your camping gear if you're looking to make a weekend of it - camping is R400 for 1-2 people per night during peak season and R160 for 1-2 people per night during off-peak season; after that, it costs R60 per additional person per night
+Pack your camping gear if you're looking to make a weekend of it.

 What should you bring?
 For hiking and swimming, make sure you have sturdy walking shoes and a swimsuit that'll protect you from the cold mountain water.
 The reserve suggests that hikers carry a rope to help in tricky situations.

-Fauna and flora: This might not be plants and wildlife, but hidden inside the reserve are San and Khoi rock art from 300 000 years ago.
+Fauna and flora: Hidden inside the reserve are San and Khoi rock art from 300 000 years ago.
 The reserve encourages hikers to set out and find the art themselves, so keep your eyes peeled.

 Operating hours: Daylight hours